Gris Grimly

-Steven Soenksen (born 1975), better known under his pen name Gris Grimly, is an American illustrator and author who mostly writes darkly whimsical children's books.
+Steven Soenksen, better known under his pen name Gris Grimly, is an American illustrator and author who mostly writes darkly whimsical children's books.
 Originally from Nebraska, he spent many years living and working in the Los Angeles area.

 Biography

 Born in Nebraska, Grimly was drawn to the exciting and scary world of monsters and goblins.
 He was heavily inspired by classic horror films, comics, fine art, and writers such as Edgar Allan Poe, Edward Gorey, and H. P. Lovecraft.
 Grimly credits Jon J Muth as the sole reason he took up watercolor.
 "When I was young, I saw a copy of Moonshadow and wanted to do art like that.
 My work looks nothing like it, but that is why I went in that direction."
 After graduating from Concordia University Nebraska, where he studied art under Reinhold Marxhausen, Grimly moved to Los Angeles to broaden his experiences and opportunities.
 A couple of major studios had hired him to do concept work, and during his spare time he created a series of original miniature books which had the look and appeal of children's books, but the dark and twisted style only he could create.
 Although his intent was to work in the comic industry, this series of books landed him his first job illustrating children's books.
 Monster Museum and the ones that followed, defined a different style of children's books illustration which is entertaining enough for children to desire to read, yet adult enough for parents to enjoy as well.
 The success of these books garnered Grimly respect within the industry and led to his illustrations being seen in over a dozen books in only eight years.
 His ability has been used to recreate classics such as Edgar Allan Poe, Pinocchio, and The Legend of Sleepy Hollow, as well as to invent characters in his Wicked Nursery Rhymes trilogy and Little Jordan Ray's Muddy Spud.